medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 - `group-demographics` — gender (`concept` value filter) AND age (`quantity-comparator`, `ge` 18 years).
 No anchor.
 Level 3 AND across two single-criterion clauses.
-- `anchor-colon-cancer-diagnosis` — C18, `anchorOccurrence: "last"`, `anchorPoint: "start"`.
+- `anchor-colon-diverticular-disease` — K57.3, `anchorOccurrence: "last"`, `anchorPoint: "start"`.
 - `anchor-resection-with-transfusion` — a **two-clause AND anchor**, resection AND transfusion, with `anchorOccurrence: "first"` and `anchorPoint: "end"`.
 - `group-hemoglobin-between-diagnosis-and-resection` — **two `relativeTimeRestrictions` entries**,
   each bounded on one side, intersecting into the window between the two anchors, **plus** an absolute `timeRestriction` on the criterion itself, which intersects with the relative window.
-- `group-sepsis-after-resection` — A41 within 30 days of the resection, `anchorOccurrence: "any"`.
+- `group-sepsis-after-resection` — A41.5 within 30 days of the resection, `anchorOccurrence: "any"`.
   Both a dependent and an anchor, and it has **two referencers**, so the shared-witness rule applies.
-- `group-aki-after-sepsis` — N17 within 7 days of that sepsis episode, also `"any"`, also an anchor.
+- `group-aki-after-sepsis` — N17.0 within 7 days of that sepsis episode, also `"any"`, also an anchor.
 - `group-dialysis-after-aki` — the leaf of a three-hop chain.
 - `group-crp-after-sepsis` — the sepsis anchor's second referencer.